SylvainTran/The-Walk-Show/docs/index.rst

 Lifestream Studio 2521
 ========

-Congratulations on being a new owner of the professional edition of Lifestream Studio 2521.
+Congratulations on being a new owner of Lifestream Studio 2521: Professional Edition.

 Ever wondered what a human thinks about death?
 At the Foundation, we offer products that address the issue.
-As alpha AI, a technology that has successfully dominated technological areas of society, including banking, insurance, health, vision, security, gaming, scientific research, etc. since the last five hundred years.
+We believe all boundaries are meant to be broken.

 The year is 2521, and you are now an active part of the Stream.